Adam1609/REDPets/README.md

+# MysUPets
+Pets plugin for MCPE Server.
+Work with ImagicalMine, PocketMine-MP and Genisys.

+- All kinds of animal (Ocelot, Wolf, .... ) (need supportive for Entity)

-# Pets
+- Pets followed you!

-A Fork from YaBoiBalAnce's plugin with a big support :)
+- Name your Pets :)

+- Command: /pets
-# We would like to give credits to YaBoiBalAnce for this amazing plugin, I hope you will see this and approve :P
+# We would like to give credit to YaBoiBalAnce for this amazing plugin, I hope you will see this and approve :P